-Keep reading to learn more about why they happen and how to get rid of them.
+Keep reading to learn more about why chilblains happen and how to get rid of them.

-Chilblains are patches of skin that appear swollen and red or occasionally blue in color.
+Chilblains cause swollen patches of skin that appear red or, on some occasions, blue.
 Due to the swelling, they may look shiny.

-Doctors aren’t sure why this happens, but it may be related to an unusual reaction to cold exposure and rewarming.
+Doctors aren’t sure why this reaction occurs, but it may be related to an unusual reaction to cold exposure and rewarming.

-While it’s unclear exactly what causes chilblains, there are a few things that might increase your risk of developing them.
+It’s unclear what exactly causes people to develop chilblains.
+But there are a few things that might increase your risk.

 Some risk factors for chilblains include:

 If you’ve had chilblains before, you’ll likely recognize them on your own.
-However, if you’ve never had them before, it’s best to check in with your doctor to make sure something else isn’t causing your symptoms.
+But if you’ve never had them before, it’s best to check in with a doctor to make sure something else isn’t causing your symptoms.
 Similar conditions include cold urticaria (a form of hives) and vasculitis (any condition that causes inflamed blood vessels).

-If this is a new experience for you, your doctor might want to rule out any potentially related conditions, such as lupus or a circulation issue, that require treatment.
+If having chilblains is new for you, the doctor might want to rule out potentially related conditions, like a circulation issue or lupus.

-Chilblains usually go away on their own within one to three weeks.
-In many cases, your symptoms will start to diminish as you warm up.
-If you have ongoing itching, your doctor might prescribe you a corticosteroid cream to reduce inflammation.
-If you have poor circulation or diabetes, your chilblains may not heal well.
+Chilblains usually go away on their own within 3 weeks.
+In many cases, your symptoms will start to subside as you warm up.
+But If you have poor circulation or diabetes, your chilblains may not heal well.

-In some cases, your doctor might also prescribe blood pressure medications to help open up the small vessels near your skin’s surface.
+In some cases, the doctor might also prescribe blood pressure medications to help open up the small vessels near your skin’s surface.
 This will also help to reduce inflammation and pain.

 You may be able to prevent chilblains by protecting your hands and feet from exposure to the cold.

-Always contact your doctor if your symptoms last for more than three weeks, the pain is severe, or you don’t seem to be getting any better.
+Always contact a doctor if your symptoms last for more than 3 weeks, the pain is severe, or you don’t seem to be getting better.